-Arrive at least 15 minutes before the class time.
+Arrive 15 minutes before the class time.
 Check in with our front desk staff and let them know you are new and they will take care of you.

 Wear comfortable clothing: tank tops, sports bra, breathable tees, yoga shorts, or running shorts are ideal.
 Avoid pants, sweats and long sleeve shirts.
 Undergarments or see-through garments are not permitted in the yoga room.